stanfordnlp/dspy/docs/docs/index.md

 ???
 "Using DSPy in practice: from quick scripting to building sophisticated systems."

-    Although DSPy's _optimizers_ are often considered its most powerful feature, the ergonomic and portable nature of DSPy's _modules_ make them incredibly powerful for quick LM scripting, even when you don't have the data or metrics to optimize.
+    The ergonomic and portable nature of DSPy's _modules_ make them incredibly powerful for quick LM scripting, even when you don't have the data or metrics to use DSPy's powerful _optimizers_.
 We maintain large _signature test suites_, across many tasks and LMs, to assess the reliability of the built-in DSPy Adapters.
 Adapters are the components that map signatures to prompts prior to optimization.
 If you find a task where a simple prompt consistently outperforms idiomatic DSPy for your LM, consider that a bug and [file an issue](https://github.com/stanfordnlp/dspy/issues).
 We'll use this to improve the built-in adapters.

 ## 2) **Optimizers** tune the prompts and weights of your Modules.

 The goal of DSPy is to provide you with the tools to compile your high-level code into the low-level computations, prompts, or weight updates that **align your LM with your program’s structure and metrics**.

 Given a few tens or hundreds of representative _inputs_ of your task and a _metric_ that can measure the quality of your system's outputs, you can use a DSPy optimizer.
-Different optimizers in DSPy will tune your program's quality by **synthesizing good few-shot examples** for every module, like `dspy.BootstrapRS`,<sup>[1](https://arxiv.org/abs/2310.03714)</sup> **proposing and intelligently exploring better natural-language instructions** for every prompt, like `dspy.MIPROv2`,<sup>[2](https://arxiv.org/abs/2406.11695)</sup> and **finetuning the LM weights** in your system, like `dspy.BootstrapFinetune`.<sup>[3](https://arxiv.org/abs/2407.10930)</sup>
+Different optimizers in DSPy will tune your program's quality by **synthesizing good few-shot examples** for every module, like `dspy.BootstrapRS`,<sup>[1](https://arxiv.org/abs/2310.03714)</sup> **proposing and intelligently exploring better natural-language instructions** for every prompt, like `dspy.MIPROv2`,<sup>[2](https://arxiv.org/abs/2406.11695)</sup> and **building datasets for your modules and using them to finetune the LM weights** in your system, like `dspy.BootstrapFinetune`.<sup>[3](https://arxiv.org/abs/2407.10930)</sup>

 !!! info "Getting Started III: Optimizing the LM prompts or weights in DSPy programs"